hipe/tmx/data-pipes-doc/documents/447-collection-synchronization-algorithm.md

 synchronization to remove from your near collection those items that are not also in the far collection (in terms of their natural key).

-EDIT at present we are not going to implement this, but we should consider how such a requirement would manifest in our algorithm nonetheless.
+.#edit [#447.B] at present we are not going to implement this, but we should consider how such a requirement would manifest in our algorithm nonetheless.

 probably what we will do as the default (and at first only) behavior is